henninghall/react-native-date-picker/README.md

 1. `(cd ios && pod install)` (If you're using CocoaPods)
 1. Rebuild the project (e.g. `react-native run-android` or `react-native run-ios`)

-If you're having troubles after following these steps, there might be a <a href="https://github.com/henninghall/react-native-date-picker/#user-content-linking">linking issue</a>
+If you're having troubles after following these steps, there might be a <a href="https://github.com/henninghall/react-native-date-picker/#user-content-linking">linking issue</a> or you're <a href="https://github.com/henninghall/react-native-date-picker/#user-content-can-i-use-expo">using Expo</a>.

 ## Requirements